thelkarsumit/project-repo/github/docs/03_github_actions_overview.md

 By understanding these key components—workflows, jobs, steps, actions, and runners—you can start building your own automation pipelines.
 Whether you’re deploying to the cloud, running tests, or applying infrastructure changes, GitHub Actions helps you automate and optimize your software development process.

 ---

-This content should give you a comprehensive overview of GitHub Actions and set a solid foundation for your learning.
-Would you like to dive into specific examples or configurations?